jfilby/nexus/docs/setup_for_windows.md

 # Nexus env script and bin directory

-- Copy env.template.bat to env.bat.
+Copy env.template.sh to env.sh.

+Edit env.sh:
-- Set the NEXUS_BASE_PATH and NEXUS_BIN_PATH in the script appropriately according to where you have deployed the Nexus codebase.
+- Set NEXUS_BASE_PATH to where the Nexus code is deployed.

-## Nexus Bin
+- Set NEXUS_BIN_PATH to where the bin scripts will be installed, e.g. a bin directory within NEXUS_BASE_PATH.

+## Add bin directory to PATH

 Add Nexus' bin directory to your PATH environment variable.
 In Windows 10:
 Start -> Settings -> System.
 Type "env" and click "Edit the environment